adaa-polsl/RuleKit/README.md

 * `weight` - optional weight attribute,
 * `survival_time` - name of the survival time attribute, its presence indicates survival analysis problems.

+### Training section

 The `training` section allows generating models on specified training sets.
 It consists of the `report_file` field and any number of `train` subsections.
 Each `train` subsection is defined by:
 * `in_file` - full path to the training file (in ARFF, CSV, XLS format),
 * `model_file` - name of the output binary model file (without full path); for each parameter set, a separate model is generated under location *<out_directory>/<parameter_set name>/<model_file>*.

 The `report_file` is created for each parameter set under *<out_directory>/<parameter_set name>/<report_file>* location.
 It contains a common text report for all training files: rule sets, model characteristics, detailed coverage information, training set prediction quality, KM-estimators (for survival problems), etc.

+### Prediction section

 The `prediction` section allows making predictions on specified testing sets using models generated by the `training` section.
-It consists of the `report_file` field and any number of `predict` subsections.
+It consists of the `performance_file` field and any number of `predict` subsections.
 Each `predict` subsection is defined by:
 * `model_file` - name of the input binary model file generated in the `training` part; for each parameter set, a model is searched under location *<out_directory>/<parameter_set name>/<model_file>*,
 * `test_file` - full path to the testing file (in ARFF, CSV, XLS format),
 * `predictions_file` - output data file with predictions (without full path); for each parameter set, a prediction is generated under location *<out_directory>/<parameter_set name>/<predictions_file>*.

-The `report_file` is created for each parameter set under *<out_directory>/<parameter_set name>/<report_file>* location.
-It contains a common CSV report for all testing files with values of accuracy measures.
+The `performance_file` is created for each parameter set under *<out_directory>/<parameter_set name>/<performance_file>* location.
+It contains a common CSV report for all testing files with values of performance measures.

 ## 1.4.
 Example

-Here we present how prepare the XML experiment file for an example classification problem.
+Here we present how to prepare the XML experiment file for an example classification problem.
 Let the user be interested in two parameter sets:
 * *mincov = 5* with *C2* measure used for growing, pruning, and voting,
 * *mincov = 11* with *RSS* measure used for growing and pruning, and *BinaryEntropy* for voting.